Eleodes: Ecology

-Most members of the genus Eleodes are primarily detrivores feeding on plant and animal debris, some species are more inclined to consume living plants which is especially true for species native to the plains of North America such as Eleodes hispilabris and Eleodes opaca.
+Most members of the genus Eleodes are primarily detrivores feeding on plant and animal debris.
+Some species are more inclined to consume living plants, which is especially true for species native to the plains of North America, such as Eleodes hispilabris and Eleodes opaca.
 The larvae of those species and others are considered pests as they feed on the roots of crops.

-Species found in dry regions such as members of the subgenus Eleodes are usually much larger than what is expected for most insects, this is due the lack of water in the area leading to these beetles evolving larger bodies in order to hold more of it.
+Species found in dry regions, such as members of the subgenus Eleodes, are usually much larger than what is expected for most insects, this is due the lack of water in the area leading to these beetles evolving larger bodies in order to hold more of it.
 Water loss is also the reason that the elytra are fused in Eleodes.
-As expected, species found in forests, such as members of the subgenus Blapylis are smaller, closer to the size of most other insects.
+As expected, species found in forests, such as members of the subgenus Blapylis, are smaller, closer to the size of most other insects.

-Eleodes are generally more active at night, some species are strictly nocturnal while others can and will be active during the day.
-As these beetles are fairly long lived when it comes to insects they must adapt to the different seasons.
-During the fall they are diurnal as it is warmest during the day.
-When winter comes they take shelter and become inactive as to not freeze in the cold.
-When spring arrives they go back to being active in the day until the summer when they switch to being active at night to survive the deadly high temperatures of the desert.
-Eleodes take shelter almost anywhere that can protect them from the hot and cold, this can be wood or rocks but is often rodent burrows.
-Every night when these beetles scavenge for food they pick a new shelter for the day which if not suitable for protection against the elements, will be abandoned in search of a new one.
-One subgenus, Caverneleodes, lives exclusively in caves, cave-like environments, or rock crevices, these beetles have reduced eyes and only leave their hideouts to scavenge for food.
+Eleodes are generally more active at night; some species are strictly nocturnal while others can and will be active during the day.
+As these beetles are fairly long-lived for insects, they must adapt to the different seasons.
+During the fall, they are diurnal as it is warmest during the day.
+When winter comes, they take shelter and become inactive so as not to freeze in the cold.
+When spring arrives, they go back to being active during the day until the summer when they switch to being active at night to survive the deadly high temperatures of the desert.
+Eleodes take shelter almost anywhere that can protect them from the hot and cold.
+This can be wood or rocks, but is often rodent burrows.
+Every night when these beetles scavenge for food, they pick a new shelter for the day, which, if not suitable for protection against the elements, will be abandoned in search of a new one.
+One subgenus, Caverneleodes, lives only in caves, cave-like environments, or rock crevices.
+These beetles have reduced eyesight and only leave their hideouts to scavenge for food.